szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ![show tables rejected](images/1_3.png)

 Worth noting because it's a useful reminder: a refusal here isn't a security control, it's the model being unhelpful.
-I moved straight to a query I could guess the shape of.
+Moved straight to a query I could guess the shape of.

 `select * from users` returned carlos's credentials in plaintext: